rumi-13/JavaScript-Notes/02_Master-Javascript/06_Local&SessionStorage.md

 A crucial aspect of `localStorage` and `sessionStorage` is that they can **only store data as strings**.
 If you try to store a complex data type like an object or an array directly, JavaScript will automatically convert it into a string, which often leads to data loss.

+# Why it stores Strings only?
+Because the developers of localStroage made it for storing strings only.

 ### The Problem: Storing Objects/Arrays Directly

 When you use `setItem()` with a non-string value, it calls the `toString()` method on it.
 For objects and arrays, this results in unhelpful strings like `"[object Object]"` or a simple comma-separated list.